Photographies of 5 Mexican Native groups of the 68 to be photographed.

 Compendium of artistic and documentary photography of five Mexican ethnic groups where I write about my travel experiences and my evolution as amateur to professional photographer.

-In this first volume, five of Mexico's ethnic groups are depicted (Maya Tsotsiles, Maya Yucateca, Nahuas de Guerrero, Purépecha and Rarámuris); of the coexistence and talk with them their title is revealed as some call themselves "The Natives" (Los Originarios), came the title of this book and upcoming books.
+In this pilot book, five of Mexico's ethnic groups are depicted: Maya Tsotsiles, Maya Yucateca, Nahuas de Guerrero, Purépecha and Rarámuris.
+Of the coexistence and talk with them, some call themselves "The Natives" (Los Originarios), came the title of this book and upcoming books.

 For this moment only in Spanish language.
 There will be digital versions in Spanish, English, Dutch and French and eventually new print versions.

 * Size 22 x 33 cm / 8.7 x 13 inches

 * 112 pages of semi-matt coated paper with satin varnish

 * ISBN 978-970-94-3028-8

 If you wish to purchase signed or unsigned prints of this book, please click here.

 Once they knew me better, they began to smile followed by pleasant conversations.
 They like to talk about their life, find relief when I'm listening to their sometimes difficult situations.